Adult Use Questions

 Is there separate parking for Adult Use customers?

 Yes.
-Our Lowell dispensary has separate lots and shuttle service for Adult Use customers.
+Our Lowell dispensary has separate lots and shuttle service for Adult Use customers, and our Greenfield dispensary has a separate lot near the facility.
 Please visit our Adult Use Info page for directions.

 How do I get a Massachusetts medical marijuana card and make purchases?

 If you’re a Massachusetts resident with a qualifying medical condition, you may sign up for the program.
 Click here for step-by-step instructions on how to get your card.

 What are the qualifying conditions for medical marijuana in Massachusetts?